wearebraid/content.soteris.co/pages/index/01-hero.md

 # Bringing The _Power of AI_ to Insurance

-## We create tools that incorporate the power of machine learning into your existing pricing processes.
+## We create tools that incorporate the power of machine learning into your existing pricing process.